-The race will start at 6pm on Saturday 16 June 2018, in Kinsale, County Cork, Ireland.
+The third race will start at 5pm on Saturday 28 May 2022, in Kinsale, County Cork, Ireland.

 Is the Irish Sailing and Mountaineering Adventure Challenge (ISAMAC) the same as the Irish Three Peaks Yacht Race?

-Yes - The Irish Three Peaks Yacht Race was an earlier name for the event, but was changed to avoid any confusion with the Three Peaks Yacht Race (Barmouth to Fort Filliam).
+Yes - The Irish Three Peaks Yacht Race was an earlier name for the event, but was changed to avoid any confusion with the awesome Three Peaks Yacht Race (Barmouth to Fort William).

 What is the symbolism behind the ISAMAC logo?

 The logo echos the other Trionium race logos with stylised mountains.The greenness represents the lovely greenery of Ireland (and the green of the Irish flag), fed by all that fabulous rain.
 The tops of the three peaks are covered in snow - showing that they are not to be taken lightly.
-The smallest of the three hills in the logo is Hungry Hill, although in reality this is not the least of the hills in the race - the traverse of the Hungry Hill Horseshoe is a serious prospect.
+The smallest of the three hills in the logo is Hungry Hill, although it's not an easy task - the traverse of the Hungry Hill Horseshoe is a serious prospect.
 The second highest is Mount Brandon, and the highest is Carrauntoohil - Ireland's highest mountain.
 The three yachts signify different competitors in the race: The largest one is winning: the second largest yacht is lost and is going in the wrong direction.
-The smallest of the three yachts has given up and is going home.
+The smallest of the three yachts has given up due to sea-sickness and is going home.

 I'm a novice sailor and a slow runner - is this the event for me?

-This is going to be a proper challenge… it’s probably not one for novice sailors or for slow runners (a four-hour marathon time would be agood benchmark, as well as a strong navigation background and hill-walking experience).
-The sailing is going to be very challenging (North Atlantic swells are a challenge on a good day!) and the hills are not to be messed with.
-On a scale of hard-core-osity, this is probably up there with the tougher challenges in the British Isles, such as the SIPR, 3PYR and the OMM.
+The ISAMAC is a proper challenge… you should have sailing and hillwalking experience, and be properly fit.
+The sailing is very challenging (North Atlantic swells are a challenge on a good day!) and the hills are not to be messed with.
+On a scale of hard-core-osity, this is up there with the tougher challenges in the British Isles, such as the Scottish Islands Peaks Race, Three Peaks Yacht Race (Barmouth to Fort William) and the OMM.

 Have you had much interest in it so far?

-Do you expect that people will be running non stop up each of the mountains or is it more likely to include some walking too?
+Do entrants run non-stop up each of the mountains or is it more likely to include some walking too?